Synthetic opioids

 The term "synthetic opioids" refers to substances that are produced synthetically and have a similar effect to natural opiates (e.g. morphine) or heroin.
-These are substances that are already used as painkillers in a medical context (e.g. fentanyl) and substances that are still largely unexplored (e.g. U47700).
-The potency (potency) of these substances is sometimes many times higher than that of morphine, which makes dosing difficult or even impossible without laboratory equipment (e.g. carfentanil is already effective in the lower microgram range).
+These are substances that are already used as painkillers in a medical context (e.g. fentanyl) as well as substances that are still largely unexplored (e.g. U47700).
+The potency of these substances is sometimes many times higher than that of morphine, which makes dosing difficult or even impossible without laboratory equipment (e.g. carfentanil is already effective in the lower microgram range).
 Even careless handling of some of these substances can be life-threatening.

 The effects and duration of action depend on the specific synthetic opioid, dosage, frequency of use, set (person) and setting (environment).
 In addition to analgesic properties, the effects include deep, comprehensive relaxation, drowsiness, slowed breathing, constricted pupils and euphoria.
 However, the euphoric effect is not as pronounced as that of heroin.(1) There are no reliable findings on many of these opioids.
 The available findings come almost exclusively from user reports and are described as comparable to those of natural or semi-synthetic opioids.